SpenceKonde/DxCore/megaavr/extras/Ref_Analog.md

 The 32-bit value returned should be between -65536 and 65535 at the extremes with the maximum 17-bit accumulation option, or, 32-times that if using raw accumulated values (-2.1 million to 2.1 million, approximately).

 This, again, is easy to distinguish from an error code, as the error codes are close to -2.1 **b**illion.

+Pending testing, the Sign Choppiing feature will be exposed in a manner to be determined.

 **ERRATA ALERT** There is a mildly annoying silicon bug in early revisions of the AVR DA parts (as of a year post-release in 2021, these are still the only ones available) where whatever pin the ADC positive multiplexer is pointed at, digital reads are disabled.
 This core works around it by always setting the the ADC multiplexer to point at ADC_GROUND when it is not actively in use; however, be aware that you cannot, say, set an interrupt on a pin being subject to continuous analogReads and expect it to work correctly (not that this is particularly useful).